visuals set your mood

 • calm (soft lines, muted palettes)

-• authority (sharp silhouettes, symmetry)
+• authority (sharp silhouettes, symmetry, vertical lines)

-• trust (clean, minimalist design)
+• trust (simple, curvy lines, clean, minimalist design)

 In many ways, visuals are the emotional language of the brain.